FrancescoL96/ROS-orchestration-and-super-clustering/README.md

 # ROS-orchestration-and-super-clustering
-This repository contains the source code for the script to obtain ROS node clustering into containers and Super Clustering
+This repository contains the source code for the ROS node that collects data on the topics for the computation of the Bandwidth, then builds the communication graph to cluster the ROS nodes with a modified Hierarchical Clustering Algorithm.